-Rushey Mead Ac ademy Behavio ur Management Policy WET BREAK Early Wet Break: At 9.55 Staff and students move to their Lesson 2 classroom and spend break there Late Wet Break: At 10.55 Staff and students stay in their Lesson 2 classroom and spend break there.
+Time Activity Expectation - Students should Reasons why Arrive at their classroom and line up along the wall outside until the teacher gives permission to enter.
+WET BREAK Early Wet Break: At 9.55am staff and students move to their Lesson 2 classroom and spend break there.
+Late Wet Break: At 10.55am staff and students students stay in their Lesson 2 classroom and spend break there.
 During wet break, snacks can be eaten in the classroom.
-12.15 12.45 1.15 Lunch NO STUDENTS ALLOWED IN BREAK OUT AREA UNLESS IT IS WET LUNCH.
-See The Rushey Way at lunch.
-Use the time to fill your water bottles as you will not be let out of lessons to do this.
-3.00-3.15 End of the school day Exit the school site promptly unless To allow cleaning staff to begin their work immediately.
+Not be in a cubicle with another student 12.15 12.45 1.15 Lunch Not be in the breakout areas.
+Follow 'The Rushey Way, Every day at lunch'.
+Fill water bottles if required.
+Not be in a cubicle with another student To ensure the safety of everyone on site.
+To ensure lessons are not disturbed.
+3.00- 3.15 End of the school day Exit the school site promptly unless staying for an after-school activity or club with staff.
+Take responsibility to attend detention.
+Make way to detention with a member of staff.
+Leave via the main exits and always follow road safety procedures.
+To allow cleaning staff to begin their work immediately.
 To stay safe and avoid accidents.
-NASTCON TRATES CAND SAME 3.00-4.00 After school activities Arrive promptly for after school clubs and adopt the same behaviours as if in a lesson.
-Ensure that you are escorted off-site by a member of staff after 4pm (3.30pm Fridays) if you are in an after school club.
-If you are playing outside, you must leave the site when the bell rings.
-To allow activity to start immediately.
+3.00- 4.00 After school activities Arrive promptly for after school clubs and adopt the same behaviours as if in a lesson.
+Exit the site promptly after an afterschool club/activity.
+To allow afterschool club/activity to start immediately.
 To keep the school buildings free from damage.
-As the mag-locks will prevent you from being able to exit after these times.
+The door locks will prevent you from being able to exit after these times.